Fortu

 Project Background:

 Our design challenge was to explore how “machines” could help us cope better with social distancing, remote communication and spending more time at home.
-This project was developed over four weeks with Jose Chavarria (Costa Rica) and Yoshio Mikamo (Japan) during the machine learning course at CIID.
+This project was developed over four days with Jose Chavarria (Costa Rica) and Yoshio Mikamo (Japan) during the machine learning course at CIID.

 Design Opportunity